What is an endowment?

-Bucknell’s endowment contributes about $35 million to the University’s annual budget, which in the current fiscal year totals $251 million.
-This $35 million goes to scholarships, the operational costs of our academic and athletics programs, endowed chairs and professorships, and other critical budgetary needs.
+Bucknell’s endowment contributes about $42 million to the University’s annual budget, which in fiscal year 2017 totals $286 million.
+This $42 million goes to scholarships, the operational costs of our academic and athletics programs, endowed chairs and professorships, and other critical budgetary needs.

 Isn’t our endowment already big enough for everything Bucknell needs?